 If our toddler snatched a toy that did not belong to them way from another toddler, we are accountable.
 We are not directly responsible as parents since we did not snatch the toy ourselves.
 However, we have accountability because we are responsible for teaching our child appropriate manners and social decorum.
 We have the responsibility to respond to the situation and help our child do the right thing and return the toy.
 We have to teach our child how to ask for a turn and how to say please, and sorry, and thank you.
 They do not know these things without being taught.

 We may begin to teach a toddler the right ways to interact and respond.
-We may begin to teach them about the consequences of their actions but they are too young to have accountability for their actions yet.
+It is a good idea to begin to teach them about the consequences of their actions.
+However, they are too young to have accountability for their actions yet.
 We have to have developmentally appropriate behavioral expectations.
-But as time goes by, you have to start teaching your kids to become accountable.
+But as time goes by, you have to start teaching your kids to become accountable for themselves.

 Today, I am very pleased to share some tips from JM Ryerson, on accepting accountability ourselves and these same tips can be used for teaching your child to become more accountable as well.
 JM Ryerson is a Performance Coach and the CEO of Let’s Go Win, a company dedicated to helping people, families, and professionals transcend in life.
 He is also the author of Amazon best selling book “Let’s Go Win, the Keys to Living Your Best Life”.